 – Flight ticket provided by Campus France

-The call for proposals “Chateaubriand 2013-2014″ is open until January 7th, 2013.
+The call for proposals “Chateaubriand 2015-2016″ will open on September, 2014

 email@example.com | 03 796 80 46

-Lastly, a report to the Ministry of Foreign Affairs is required regarding his/her stay in France: Scientific significance, probable future developments, comments on the reception/hospitality, etc. This document should be sent to Campus France (the French Center for Welcome and International Exchanges), the body that looks after the reception in France, help with the stay, administration of “Chateaubriand” grant recipients, as well as requests for transportation home.
+Lastly, a report to the French Embassy in Israel is required regarding your stay in France: Scientific significance, probable future developments, comments on the reception/hospitality, etc. This document should be sent before the end of your fellowship.